 Reflect.
-If you have a thought that is constantly on your mind, then you may want to pursue that.
-Another way of determining your life goal is to figure out who you want to help or what cause you’re passionate about.
+Pursue thoughts that are constantly on your mind.
+Another way of determining your life goal is to figure out who you want to help.
 Lastly, look at your innate talents – are you really great at drawing?
 Then maybe you’d love to master drawing.

 Have a deeper understanding of what you want to do with your life, so living every day becomes less of a chore and more of a purpose-driven activity.

 Society is a basket case of negativity, ingratitude, and destruction.
 When you remove yourself from the machinations and manipulations of society, it becomes easier to think about and act on your own life.

 You only have power over yourself and your direct actions.
 Always think internally and seek to control your urges and bad habits.
 Conversely, focusing on the external world will drain you because your emotional highs and lows will not change anything.
 Politicians will continue to be corrupt, abusive media personalities will continue their abuse, and ungrateful people will continue to promote toxicity and hatred.

 To be clear, I am arguing that you reduce your investment in society.
 By all means, keep up with the news, vote on occasion, and have an understanding of the world around you, but only invest as much time and effort as worthwhile investing.

 For example, I don’t need to turn on the news every day and watch it for an hour at a time to be reminded that there are racists and fascists in the world.
 Such activity only shortens my lifespan and gives terrible people power over my time.
 However, investing a few hours during election season to familiarize myself with the people I could vote for is a worthwhile endeavor.
 Why?
 Because this investment allows me to engage with the community while minimizing my investment in political machinations.